fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 Beyond that, the choice gets a bit less binary and seems to come down to developer preference.

-For utility classes and classes that get added by JS to existing, visible elements following an event, either approach could be used.
+For utility classes and classes that get added by JS to _existing, visible_ elements following an event, either approach could be used.
 Arguably `transition` is the slightly simpler CSS to write so if it covers your needs it may be preferential.

-For elements that need to animate on page load (perhaps an alert animating into view) or when they are newly added to the DOM (e.g. to-do list items), `animation` and `keyframes` feel the better choice.
-Likewise animations that involve multiple frames.
+For elements that need to “animate in” on page load (perhaps an alert) or when newly added to the DOM (e.g. items in a to-do list), `animation` with `keyframes` feels the better choice.
+Likewise animations that involve many frames.

 However you might find that developers prefer one technique over the other when both are viable because, for example, its syntax fits better with how they like to use custom properties.